Variable#

 , which means that if the type of the variable is not

 specified, it will not be bounded at all.
-The most frequently used types are free
+The type positive variables

 is used for variables for which

-negative values are meaningless, such as capacities, quantities or prices.
+negative values are meaningless, such as capacities or quantities.
 Note that

 bounds may be changed using variable attributes and assignment statements, see section